 Here, we take the standard 2D compositions into three dimensions.
 However, because this project combines a bit of everything I love – typography, patterns, paper, miniatures, and rubber cement – I did go after a more sophisticated shape for our “repair shop.”

-Because this project does combine a bit of everything I love, typography, patterns, paper, miniatures and rubber cement, I did go after a more sophisticated shape for our “repair shop”.
-For parents who enjoy working on projects just as much as their children – make this a team effort and construct a really cool shape for your shop.
-For children who’d rather tackle this project on their own, any open box will do just fine!
+For parents who enjoy working on projects just as much as their children, make this a team effort and construct a really cool shape for your shop.
+For kids who would instead tackle this alone, any open box will do just fine!

 Time: 30 minutes to an hour

-Here we chose patterns, text, large type, and natural scenes for an all graphic backdrop.
+- Pull out sheets of different designs and patterns from the magazines.
+Ensure the paper designs complement one another, and the colors and patterns are your styles.
+Here we chose patterns, text, large types, and natural scenes for an all-graphic backdrop.
 As a challenge, we left out people and recognizable objects.

-Curious Jane, founded by contributor Samantha Razook Murphy, offers project-based after-school programs and summer camps, revolving around creativity in the arts and sciences.
+For more insightful activities, Curious Jane, founded by contributor Samantha Razook Murphy, offers project-based after-school programs and summer camps revolving around creativity in the arts and sciences.